Team-Cartographer/cartographerADC23/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Welcome to the GitHub Repository for Team Cartographer's Application to the 2022-23 NASA App Development Challenge!
+Welcome to the GitHub Repository for Team Cartographer's Application to the 2022-23 NASA App Development Challenge <b>(Please note that this is a Public version of a Private repository)</b>!
 Our team for this project from Anaheim, CA, is:<br>
 - <b> John B. ('23), Abhi A. ('23), Kion M. ('24), Kabir A. ('24), Natalie K. ('24), Efe C. ('24) </b><br>